sap-tutorials/Tutorials/tutorials/ai-core-setup/ai-core-setup.md

 |Response parameter generation | Schema
 |Disable optional parameters | ON

-Let other settings be unchanged and click **Import**.
+Leave other settings unchanged and click **Import**.

 You now have your copy of the official API collections of SAP AI Core named `AI Core`.

 !![image](img/postman/collection.png)

-Click on the collection `AI Core`, this shows you the setting page for the whole collections.
+Click on the collection `AI Core`, this shows you the settings page for the whole collections.

 !![image](img/postman/auth.png)

-Under the **Authorization** tab.
-Scroll to **Configure New Token**.
+Under the **Authorization** tab, scroll to **Configure New Token**.
 Edit the settings, using the example and instructions below as a guide.

 !![image](img/postman/token.png)